 When I started my studies in counselling and psychotherapy at the start of the new century, I really didn’t have any specific ideas about what kinds of clients I wanted to work with.
 But I had an amazing opportunity to do some intensive training in my final year of study with Margaret Newman, the original co-founder (along with David Jansen) of The Jansen Newman Institute and author of, Really Relating: How to Build an Enduring Relationship.
 She took a very small group of students from our year and trained and supervised us in working with couples and relationship issues.

-Margaret dedicated her entire professional life to helping couples through providing relationship counselling and psycho-educational workshops for couples, not to mention the thousands of therapists she trained throughout her career.
+Margaret dedicated her entire professional life to helping couples by providing relationship counselling and psycho-educational workshops for couples, not to mention the thousands of therapists she trained throughout her career.

 The experience was extraordinary.
 I got to dive into the deep end and start working with real couples with real relationship issues under the close supervision of Margaret.
 I still remember walking into the room with my first couple feeling nervous, excited and hopeful that I could help them improve their relationship.